NTNU-IMT/stormbird/book/src/line_model/circulation_strength.md

 ## Prescribed distribution

 Predetermined circulation distributions are a special mode where the circulation is forces to always follow a simple mathematical shape.
 For instance, it is possible to force the distribution to always be elliptical.
 This gives very stable simulations, and sometimes results that are very close a *full simulation*.
-It is particular useful if the goal is only to estimate interaction effects between wings, but where the lift and drag for a single wing is already known from, for instance, experimental or CFD results. **more on this to come**.
+It is particular useful if the goal is only to estimate interaction effects between wings, but where the lift and drag for a single wing is already known from, for instance, experimental or CFD results.

 A view of the `PrescribedCirculationShape` structure: